AnnableLab/annablelab.github.io/pages/architecture.md

 </p>

 EMHASS will take all this information and generate an energy plan that is optimal for a given goal.
-The goal can be to maximize profit, minimize cost, or maximize self consumption (and sell any excess).
+The goal can be to maximize profit, minimize cost, or maximize self-consumption (and sell any excess).

 This plan is published to Home Assistant in the form of new sensor entities, which automations can then use to control your battery (e.g. via the Sigenergy modbus integration).